jooapa/jammer/README.md

 jammer -hm, --home                            # play all songs from the <jammer/songs> folder jammer -so, --songs                           # open <jammer/songs> folder
 ```

+### Interactive controls

+- Press `C` to open Settings, then use Up/Down to move the `>` cursor and Enter or Space to select.
+Page Up/Page Down and Left/Right move between pages; Escape goes back.
+- Press `Tab` to open the quick playlist switcher.
+It starts on the current playlist and uses the same arrow-and-Enter controls.
+- Default controls can be changed in `<JammerPath>/KeyData.ini`.

 #### Example of making a playlist in cli